 - 1. Demonstrate effective communication. - 2.
-Conduct respectful, patient-centered interviews. - 3.
+Conduct respectful, patient-centered interviews. - a.
+Obtain a complete medical history including all components from recommended template - b.
+Apply 4 dimensions of illness experience (FIFE) - c.
+Apply principles of cultural safety - 3.
 Present a concise verbal summary of the patient's medical history, and disease and illness experience. - 4.
 Document the patient's information in a medical write up. - 5.
 Demonstrate professionalism in interactions with patients, peers, and preceptors.